 Tel: 01282-661339 Mobile: 07970 311245

-We are to launch Lyrics and Laughter ( with guidance from Jeanette Main) in October 2019.
+We are launching our Lyrics and Laughter ( with guidance from Jeanette Main) on October 29th 2019.
 This will be held at CFM on Hunter Street in Carnforth and locating to a new build in Carnforth within the next 2 years .This will be a coffee and cake event with singing.
-Full details will be posted when we officially launch in October.
+Check the File below for download with all the details please.

 I am a Dementia Champion for the Alzheimer's Society.